troglobit/finit/doc/config.md

 Limitations
 -----------

-To understand the limitations of `finit.conf` vs `finit.d` it is useful to picture the different phases of the system: bootstrap, runtime, and shutdown.

-### /etc/finit.conf
+As of Finit v4 there are no limitations to where `.conf` settings can be placed.
+Except for the system/global `rlimit`, which can only be set from `/etc/finit.conf`, since it is the first `.conf` file Finit reads.

-This file used to be the only way to set up and boot a Finit system.
+Originally, `/etc/finit.conf` was the only way to set up a Finit system.
-Today it is mainly used for pre-runtime settings like system hostname, network bringup and shutdown:
+Today it is mainly used for bootstrap settings like system hostname, network bringup and system shutdown.
+These can now also be set in any `.conf` file in `/etc/finit.d`.

-- `host`, only at bootstrap, (runlevel `S`)
-- `mknod`, only at bootstrap
-- `network`, only at bootstrap
-- `runparts`, only at bootstrap
-- `include`
-- `log`, global setting
-- `shutdown`
-- `runlevel`, only at bootstrap
-- ... and all configuration stanzas from `/etc/finit.d` below

-### /etc/finit.d

-Support for per-service `.conf` files in `/etc/finit.d` was added in v3.0 to handle changes of the system configuration at runtime.
-As of v3.1 `finit.conf` is also handled at runtime, except of course for any stanza that only runs at bootstrap.
-However, a `/etc/finit.d/*.conf` does *not support* the above `finit.conf` settings described above, only the following:

-- `module`, but only at bootstrap
-- `service`
-- `task`
-- `run`
-- `rlimit`
-- `tty`
+There is, however, nothing preventing you from having all configuration settings in `/etc/finit.conf`.

 > **Note:** The `/etc/finit.d` directory was previously the default
 >          Finit `runparts` directory.
 Finit no longer has a default